Get us in your inbox

 Best speakeasies in the U.S.

-For those in the know, an old school cocktail bar can be found in the lower level of 600 F Street NW (the stairs leading to the entrance are at 6th St NW, across from the fire station).
+For those in the know, an old-school cocktail bar can be found on the lower level of 600 F Street NW (the stairs leading to the entrance are at 6th St NW, across from the fire station).
 The Art Deco-style decor is the perfect setting for classic cocktails and upscale bites like fine cheese, charcuterie, and Petrossian caviar.
-Denson Liquor Bar's menu includes beer, wine, and cocktails like the herbaceous Pepino Fresco (London dry gin, cucumber water, lemon, and sugar topped with soda and served on the rocks with a cucumber slice) and the spirit forward Branca Ave.
+Denson Liquor Bar's menu includes beer, wine, and cocktails like the spirit-forward Branca Ave.
 (Cocchi Vermouth di Torino and Fernet Branca served with a large rock and an orange twist), a twist on the boulevardier.

 Advertising